Rocket-CDS/RocketPluginProjectTemplate/README.md

 ## Providers

 Remove any provider config from the providerdata list in system.rules, for providers not being used.
+NOTE: The provider XML with the plugin name should not be removed.
+This identifies the pugin to the system, so it can be listed on the system plugin list.